 Farther along 190th Street toward the eastern end of the City, a 0.88-acre site currently zoned C-2 within a primarily medium density residential area.
-This property is identified by the City to have potential for redevelopment due to its low existing FAR (large parking space), older commercial structure (40 years old), and occupied by an independent retail use.
+This property (18989 Hawthorne Boulevard, Lamp Plus site) is identified by the City to have potential for redevelopment due to its low existing FAR (large parking space), older commercial structure (40 years old), and occupied by an independent retail use.
 This property can potentially accommodate 32 units.
+The City reached out to owner of 18989 Hawthorne Boulevard, who is receptive to the site being identified as a housing site with the potential for accommodating a mixed use project in the future.